 Meet Oklahoma Farm Bureau’s six field representatives who work diligently to serve members within their district.

-More content from the winter issue of Oklahoma Country include:
+More content from the spring issue of Oklahoma Country include:

 Oklahoma Farm Bureau President Rodd Moesel shares with members how Oklahoma Farm Bureau staff continued to serve members, not matter the challenges they may be faced with.